MicroStrategy/rest-api-docs/docs/common-workflows/analytics/auto-bot-api/auto-bot-api.md

 - **Get chat history from a specific bot**: Obtain all historical chat messages from a specific bot.
 - **Get suggested questions from a specific bot**: Get recommended questions based on the context from a specific bot.
 - **Image support in answers**: Request and retrieve images as part of answers from Next-Gen AI, with customizable resolution settings.
 (Available from Strategy ONE (June 2025))
+- **Get attributes and metrics from a specific bot**: Fetch the column information (attributes and metrics) from a specific bot, which can be used for auto-complete functionality in user inputs.
+(Available from Strategy ONE (July 2025))

 For further details on how to use these APIs, please refer to the following sections of this manual: